-PC § 243.4(a) and (e) Sexual battery

-Neither misdemeanor nor felony Pen C § 243.4 is a crime of violence under 18 USC § 16(a).26 Therefore it is not an aggravated felony even if one year or more is imposed.
+PC § 243.4(a) and (e) Sexual battery.
+Neither misdemeanor nor felony Pen C § 243.4 is a crime of violence under 18 USC § 16(a).
+Therefore it is not an aggravated felony even if one year or more is imposed.
 Despite this, as with all offenses, defenders should try to obtain a sentence of 364 days or less where that is possible.
 Because it is not a crime of violence it is not a deportable crime of domestic violence.

 PC § 245(a)(1)(2) Assault with a firearm is not a deportable firearms offense.
 Because firearm for purposes of this offense is defined at Pen C § 16520(a), the offense comes within the antique firearms exception.
 See discussion at Pen C § 246.
-Avoid a sentence of a year or more.
+However, this is a crime of violence and a crime involving moral turpitude.